 This Tortellini Soup recipe is perfect for just about any occasion!

 This soup is special enough for an occasion like Christmas Eve dinner, and easy enough for a weeknight meal.
 This soup comes together easily with Hunt’s Petite Diced Tomatoes – the farm-fresh flavors of Hunt’s tomatoes come through in every bite of this soup.
 Hunt’s Tomatoes are peeled using FlashSteam instead of chemicals, which means no chemical by-products go back into the earth.
 It might not be the easiest way, but Hunt’s believes that it’s the right way.

-If you loved this delicious Tortellini Soup recipe, check out some of my other recipes:
+If you loved this delicious Tortellini Soup recipe, check out some of my other soup, stew and chili recipes:

 Here’s the easy delicious recipe for my Creamy Tomato & Tortellini Soup: